Lux Center for Church and Religious Leadership

 The Lux Center offers programs, worship services and trips that nurture and equip students to be servant leaders who are spiritually enlightened, globally engaged, socially responsible and vocationally driven so they can meet the challenges of church and religious leadership.

 Special worship services are held throughout the year – such as Christmas Convocation, Ash Wednesday and Baccalaureate service.
 Information about special worship services is published as dates approach.

 Confidential advising and pastoral care

-Jessica is available to members of the College community as a confidential adviser for a wide range of community needs, including incident reporting.
+Our chaplains are available to members of the College community as a confidential adviser for a wide range of community needs, including incident reporting.
 Our staff are available to offer pastoral care in times of discernment about identity, faith, ethics and morality, relationships and sexuality, vocation, and major life transitions.

 Faith-based alternative spring break

-alternative spring break trips to provide students with a wide range of experience in areas such as urban ministry, interfaith ministry, border ministry, disaster-relief work, poverty immersion experiences, and international service.
+We sponsor annual faith-based alternative spring break trips to provide students with a wide range of experience in areas such as urban ministry, interfaith ministry, border ministry, disaster-relief work, poverty immersion experiences, and international service.
 Students have traveled to the U.S.-Mexico border, Chicago, Washington, D.C., and a a civil rights pilgrimage to Georgia and Alabama.
-We sponsor annual faith-based

 Presbyterian Scholarship program